AlexHagood/cougrpets/README.txt

 tictactoe game + profile page + game selection -- sierra

 at some point there will be an mspaint cougar for the icon, i will use smthing off the internet for now

+all the basic colors and such are in the style.css file